gyorilab/emmaa/doc/architecture.rst

 The newly obtained Statements need to be evaluated against Statements already existing in the model.
 A new Statement can relate to the existing model in the following ways:

 - Novel: there is no such mechanism yet in the model
 - Redundant / Corroborating: the mechanism represented by the Statement is already in the model, hence this provides a new, corroborating evidence for that Statement
 - Generalization: the mechanism is a more general form of one already in the model
-- Speficication: the mechanism is a more specific form of one already in the model
+- Subsumption: the mechanism is a more specific form of one already in the model
 - Conflicting: the mechanism conflicts with one already in the model

 The process of preassembly allows determining which case from the above list